 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
-This allows me to keep the site up to date and expand on resources.
-Thanks for reading!
+See my disclaimer for more information.
+This and display ads allow me to keep the site up to date and give back.

-Where does the Viking Trail Start?
+Where does the Viking Trail Newfoundland start?

 The Viking Trail starts just off the Trans Canada Highway 1 near Deer Lake, which has an airport.

-If you’re coming from St. John’s, it’s about a seven-hour drive from to Deer Lake.
-If you’re on an East Coast Canada road trip and coming from the mainland you’ll take the ferry to Port Aux Basque, and from there it’s about a three drive to the start of the Viking Trail.
+If you’re on an East Coast Canada road trip and coming from the mainland, you’ll take the ferry from Sydney, Cape Breton, to Port Aux Basque, and from there, it’s about a three drive to the start of the Viking Trail.

-Best Places to Stop Along the Viking Trail Newfoundland
+Best places to stop along the Viking Trail Newfoundland

 Gros Morne National Park

-One of the best day hikes is Gros Morne mountain.
+One of the best day hikes is Gros Morne Mountain.
 It’s an all-day 16km strenuous round-trip hike, but the views at the top are phenomenal.

-Thousands of years ago, the collision of the tectonic plates pushed the ocean floor up, which is what you can see at the tablelands.
+Thousands of years ago, the collision of the tectonic plates pushed the ocean floor up, which you can see in the tablelands.
 So you are looking into the earth’s crust!
 Pretty neat.

 This ride is one of the most magical places in Newfoundland – I felt like I had been transported to Norway.
-On the ride through you’ll pass by gigantic, glacier-carved 2,000 feet high fjords, and there are so many waterfalls!
+On the ride through, you’ll pass by gigantic, glacier-carved 2,000 feet high fjords, and there are so many waterfalls to see.

 Where to stay inside Gros Morne National Park

 If you’re after more comfort, there are some hotels and Airbnb options to stay at in the communities around Gros Morne.
-One of the best to stay in is Rocky Harbour, which sits right along the ocean.
-Norris Point, and Cow Head are two other options.
+One of the best to stay is Rocky Harbour, which sits right along the ocean.
+Norris Point and Cow Head are two other options.

-The road is lovely, it goes right along the ocean through many quaint fishing towns.
+The road is lovely; it goes right along the ocean through many quaint fishing towns.
 Along the way, it’s worth taking a detour to visit Port Aux Choice National Historic Site.

 Port Aux Choix National Historic Site

-This archeological site drew many people over the years including indigenous people, Maritime Archaic people, Dorset people, and Groswater people – all long before the European settlement.
+This archeological site drew many people over the years, including indigenous people, Maritime Archaic people, Dorset people, and Groswater people – long before the European settlement.

 L’Anse Aux Meadows National Historic Site